Dashboard Guide

 7. Click Save

-Your provider API key is securely stored.
+Your provider API key is encrypted and securely stored.

 Link to section: Viewing Provider KeysViewing Provider Keys

-See all configured provider keys:
+See all configured provider keys with:

-• Provider name and logo
+• Provider name

 • Nickname